What Is It?

-Triclosan is a broad-spectrum antimicrobial used as an active ingredient in skin and oral care over-the-counter (OTC) drug products and as a preservative in water-based consumer products as well as in certain specialized applications, such as textiles and plastics.
+Triclosan is a broad-spectrum antimicrobial used as an active ingredient in skin and oral care over-the-counter (OTC) drug products and as a Ingredients that prevent or retard bacterial growth, and thus protect cosmetic products from spoilage. in water-based consumer products as well as in certain specialized applications, such as textiles and plastics.

 In cosmetics and personal care products, triclosan is used as a preservative in water-based formulations for aftershave lotions, bath products, foot sprays, hair conditioners, makeup products, powders, shampoos, shaving products, skin care products, and suntan products.